 Presentation of the problem

-At TSG#89e, several WIDs are proposed for Release 17 for some essential aspects of a Feature when other essential aspects of the same Feature have been defined in an earlier Release.
+At TSG#89e, several WIDs are proposed for Release 17 for some Stages of a Feature when other Stages of the same Feature have been defined in an earlier Release.
 This paper is to remind that this is not a suitable approach.

 Reminder

+Each 3GPP Release defines a full operational system: all Specifications of a same Release, whatever the Stage they belong to, shall be consistent, i.e. no element should be mentioned in a Specification if it is not specified in an implementable way.

-As defined in the 3GPP Working Procedures TR 21.900 sections 4.0B and 4, a 3GPP Feature is specified in a process involving several Stages:
+This statement is based from the 3GPP Working Procedures TR 21.900 sections 4.0B and 4, telling that a 3GPP Feature is specified in a process involving several Stages:

 Stages 1, 2, 3 (including radio aspects) and what can be seen as "Stage 4", which encompasses all the aspects that can be defined only after Stage 3 is stable, typically: charging, security, performance part (in RAN), LI and testing.